yshin12/fadtwo/README.md

 * sim-table4.R
 * sim-table5.R

-sim-table2.R -- sim-table5.R have the same structure with sim-table1.R.
+Note that sim-table2.R -- sim-table5.R have the same structure with sim-table1.R.

 ##### _results_ folder contains the results of all codes in the _src_ folder